upscalesoftware/swoole-blackfire/README.md

 ### Manual Profiling

-Depending on the application design and complexity, it may be difficult to precisely wrap desired code with the profiler call.
+Depending on the application design and complexity, it may be difficult to precisely wrap desired code in the profiler call.
 Profiler start/stop calls can be manually placed at different call stack levels to further narrow down the inspection scope.
 With this approach, a developer must guarantee the symmetry of the calls and consider the response population workflow.
 The profiling must be stopped before sending the response body to be able to send the results in the response headers.